Why We Try to Avoid People With Sales Experience

 Experience matters enormously in sales.
 The thick skin, the pattern recognition, the ability to read a deal and know instinctively where it is going, experience with campaigns and industry, that stuff is real and it takes years to develop.

 At Outsold we solve this differently.
-Our senior pod leads bring that layer of genuine sales experience into every engagement.
-The fractional sales leadership, the training, the recruitment, the management, the mentoring, the pattern recognition, the market experience.
+Our senior pod leads bring fractional sales leadership, the training, the recruitment, the management, the mentoring, the pattern recognition, the market experience.
 The stuff that an early stage or growing business needs but cannot justify or afford as a full time hire sits at the top of your sales function setting the strategy, coaching the team, and holding the process accountable.

 The experienced mind guiding the process.
 The hungry rep doing the work.
 That combination, delivered in a light fractional model that scales with your business, is what most founders are actually trying to build when they post a job ad for a senior salesperson with twenty years of experience who will work for a junior salary.